-Layers are grouped into categories and selecting the category will expand the section to show you the available layers (Figure 2 A, E).
-You can turn layers on/off by checking or unchecking the boxes to the left of the layer name.
-Once you select a layer, a '+' symbol will appear on the right side of the layer name (Figure 2).
-If the selected layer group contains more than one layer, you will see a list of layers contained in that group under the Sublayers tab within the group (Figure 2 C).
-If you click this you will see a Legend informing you what each color within the map represents and an Opacity slider so that more than one background layer can be displayed on the map at once.
-We recommend you limit your map to no more than 3 visible background layers at once to avoid any confusion caused by multiple background layers with similar color schemes.
+Layers are grouped into categories and selecting the category will expand the section to show you the available layers (Figure 2 A-E).
+You can turn individual layers on/off by checking or unchecking the boxes to the left of the layer name.
+A selected layer displays a '-' symbol to the right of the layer name (Figure 2).
+Clicking the '-' collapses the layer's details.
+If the selected layer contains sub-layers, the sub-layers will display as a list under the 'Sublayers' tab (Figure 2 C).
+Selecting a layer or sub-layer reveals Legend information on what each color represents and an Opacity slider to allow more than one background layer to be displayed on the map.
+It is recommended the map be limited to no more than three visible background layers at once to avoid confusion from multiple background layers with similar color schemes.

-Upper Tabs - The tabs within Start Planning (Figure 1 H-L Planning Map, Site History, Results, Report, and USFWS IPaC) start out with a default setting and view.
-Additional information and detail will be added as you move through the planning process.
-To learn more about the information in these tabs, click the corresponding section head below.
+Upper Tabs - The tabs within Start Planning (Figure 1 H-M: Planning Map, Site History, Results, Report, USFWS IPaC, and Drought Forecast) are where input selections and result are displayed.
+All tabs have a default setting and view.
+Additional information and details are added as the user steps through the planning process.
+Go to the User Guide: Site History, USFWS Information for Planning and Consultation, Drought Forecast, and Customized Report for detailed information on what is displayed in these tabs.

-I don't have a shapefile or I want to add additional areas to my uploaded treatment: You can add features using the Rectangle, Polygon,
+Don't have a shapefile or want to add additional areas to the uploaded shapefile?
+Add features using the 'Rectangle', 'Polygon',

 Rectangle: Left-click (holding the mouse button down) on the map and drag diagonally to create a rectangular area.
 The rectangle is finished when you release the mouse.